jezsung/query/packages/flutter_query/README.md

-A Flutter package that is equivalent to the [React Query](https://tanstack.com/query/v3/) library in the [React](https://react.dev/) ecosystem.
+A Flutter package inspired by the [TanStack Query](https://tanstack.com/query/latest) library (formerly React Query) in the [React](https://react.dev/) ecosystem.
+The current API reflects the [TanStack Query version 3](https://tanstack.com/query/v3/docs/framework/react/overview) API.

-This package utilizes the power of Widgets in Flutter.
-As React Query provides its APIs with Hooks, flutter_query does it with Widgets.
+This package utilizes the power of Hooks in Flutter.
+As TanStack Query provides its APIs with Hooks, flutter_query does it with Hooks too.

+> **Note:** Since version 0.3.0, the widget-based API has been dropped in favor of the hook-based API.
+This package now requires `flutter_hooks`.

 ## Motivation